quantrinhansu123/Quanlydohieu/ORDER_FLOW.md

-# System Specification: Order Workflow, Products, Employees, and Tracking (Firebase Realtime Database)
+# System Specification: Order Workflow, Products, Members, and Tracking (Firebase Realtime Database)

 ## Overview

 Build a production workflow management module using Firebase Realtime Database.
-The system must support orders, multiple products per order, multiple workflow steps per product, and the assignment of multiple employees to each step.
+The system must support orders, multiple products per order, multiple workflow steps per product, and the assignment of multiple members to each step.
 All data must be synchronized in real time.

 ---